nf-97/CFG-Homework/week-2/readme.md

 # Week 2

 Learned how to:
+- use the where clause
+- set primary and foreign keys
-- Select data from tables
+- update data in tables
-- Update data in tables
+- alter tables
+- update/delete one or more rows in a table
-- Alter tables
+- drop tables

+Learned about:
+- database normalisation